A guide to beating inflammation and managing chronic pain

 SAD (Standard American Diet) and Systemic Inflammation

-Can the type of food you eat be related to pain?
+Can the type of food you eat truly affect your sensitivity to pain?
 In a rodent study, it was shown that the Standard American Diet (SAD) leads to an increase in fat mass, with a decrease in lean mass.
 Significant increases in serum leptin (a satiety molecule released from adipose tissue) and pro-inflammatory cytokines such as IL-6 and TNF-alpha) were evident, as well as a greater than 2-fold increase in circulating monocytes and neutrophils.
 This systemic inflammation resulted in a hypersensitivity to pain.
 In these animals, prolonged exposure to a poor diet led to altered nociceptive sensitivity, along with chronic inflammation and persistent pain.
 In a nutshell, a poor diet can lead to the activation of the immune system, which releases pro-inflammatory cytokines that elicit pain.
 (12)

 Chronic inflammation and pain can actually occur just from being overweight.
 In one human study, of those reporting chronic pain, 58% were overweight or obese, indicating that more chronic pain sufferers are above normal weight than not.
 (13) However, diet itself can cause the chronic elevation of inflammatory cytokines, which can result in prolonged hypersensitivity to pain.
-This is an important finding, in that those people who consume the SAD diet containing a high percentage of carbohydrates and unhealthy fats, may experience chronic inflammation even in the absence of obesity.
+This is an important finding, for the reason that people who consume the SAD diet containing a high percentage of carbohydrates and unhealthy fats, may experience chronic inflammation even in the absence of obesity.
 So, it is important to consider that the quality of one’s diet can affect inflammation and pain independent of weight.
 (12)

-So what kinds of foods should one avoid in order to reduce the inflammation that may cause pain?
+What kinds of foods should one avoid in order to reduce the inflammation that may cause pain?
 You’ll want to limit added sugars, avoid highly-processed grain products, reduce dairy (if you choose dairy, make sure it’s organic and from a clean source), be careful with your fats (stay away from processed vegetable oils and trans-fats that are found in many packaged snacks), and look for products without additives, artificial sweeteners or colorings.
 To the best of your ability, avoid genetically-modified (GMO) and non-organic foods, as well.

 Avoid these foods to reduce inflammation and alleviate pain:

-Anti-inflammatory Meals are the Medicine
+Anti-inflammatory Meals are Medicine

 Let’s turn off the pro-inflammatory cytokine ‘switch’ to reduce inflammation and relieve pain.
 The path to healing begins at the end of your fork, and the ingredients are right in your kitchen!